Carol T. Christ: Career

 In May 2016, Christ returned to her role as Berkeley's Executive Vice Chancellor and Provost (interim), replacing Claude Steele, who stepped down.
 On March 13, 2017, University of California President Janet Napolitano named Christ as Berkeley's new Chancellor-elect, and three days later, the Regents of the University of California confirmed her appointment.
 On July 1, 2017, Christ became the 11th Berkeley Chancellor and the first woman to serve in this role, succeeding Chancellor Nicholas B. Dirks.

 At the start of her first academic year as chancellor, Christ responded to the 2017 Berkeley protests in which protests against conservative speakers led to violent outbreaks.
 In a letter to the campus which quoted John Stuart Mill, she affirmed the administration's commitment to free speech and urged the community to remember its roots as part of the Free Speech Movement.
 She later took other steps in this direction which included moderating a panel on free expression and committing $800,000 to providing security for controversial speakers.
 In a September 2017 interview, she stated that some students find the concept of free speech objectionable.

 Christ is a trustee of Central European University, served on the board of the Consortium on Financing Higher Education (COFHE) and was a trustee of Sarah Lawrence College and Dominican University of California.

+Christ retired as chancellor in June 2024.
+She was succeeded by former Haas School of Business dean Richard K. Lyons.

+Christ is a member of the Board of Trustees of Rutgers University, her alma mater, having served since July 1, 2024.

 Honors

 Christ was elected a Fellow of the American Academy of Arts and Sciences in 2004 and a Member of the American Philosophical Society in 2013.
 Additionally, she was awarded Yale University's Wilbur Cross Medal in 2007, and in 2011, the American College of Greece awarded her an honorary doctorate.

+In 2024 Christ received the Clark Kerr Award for distinguished leadership in higher education from the UC Berkeley Academic Senate.